RAT1onaloNe/NST_MIPT/README.md

 ## Train model

-If you want to train your own model with your image go to ipynb file named train_model and folkow the steps.
+If you want to train your own model with your image go to ipynb file named train_model and follow the steps.